Drupal vs WordPress vs Joomla: What is the best CMS to power a digital business in 2023 and beyond?

 Finally, the Twitter accounts show the following picture: 643.8k followers for @WordPress, 69k for @drupal and 59.1k for @joomla.

 8. How easy are they to update?

 All three platforms release regular security and feature updates.

-Working with Drupal and Joomla code updates can be tricky and incompatibilities can often emerge.
-As previously noted, these CMSs generally require more bespoke code and developer involvement and the ease of upgrading depends on the quality of that code.
+Working with Drupal and Joomla code updates can be tricky, and incompatibilities can often emerge.
+As previously noted, these CMSs generally require more bespoke code and developer involvement, and the ease of upgrading depends on the quality of that code.
 This can prove very difficult in practice.
-In Drupal’s case, significant version upgrades (e.g. from 7 to 8 or now 9) involve not only an update of the database (with all the content) but also a rewrite of most of the code, which can be costly.
+In Drupal’s case, significant version upgrades (e.g. from 7 to 8 or 9) involve not only an update of the database (with all the content) but also a rewrite of most of the code, which can be costly.

 WordPress upgrades in both the core and in plugins are generally much easier to handle.
 It’s even possible, although not recommended, to let WordPress auto-update its core and plugins.
 It is often possible to keep WordPress up to date without developer input.
 However, in cases where many third-party plugins are involved, incompatibilities may arise that require expert help.